templ-fun/evm-protocol/UI.md

 - `createProposalSetBurnAddress`

 Security notes for UIs
-- Always approve the exact required amount (entry fee for joins; computed proposal fee for proposals).
-Avoid unlimited approvals in UX defaults.
+- Default to a bounded buffer, not unlimited.
+Approve `~2× entryFee` for joins (adjustable) and avoid unlimited approvals.
 - External call proposals are as powerful as timelocked admin calls; surface clear warnings.
 If batching is needed, use an executor contract like `contracts/tools/BatchExecutor.sol` and target it via `createProposalCallExternal`.
 - Only call the router.
 Modules revert on direct calls to prevent bypassing safety checks.